-My primary research interest are in the development and application of computational approaches to drug discovery, drug design and target prediction.
+My primary research interests are in developing and applying computational approaches to drug discovery, drug design, and target prediction.
 I have pioneered new computational approaches to determine drug actions based on chemical networks (https://services.mbi.ucla.edu/CSNAP/) and applied this method to discover new drugs inhibiting cell divisions and cancers.
-My current research at the Altman's lab focuses on developing novel computational methods for predicting drug actions, interactions, side-effects and drug repurposing.
-By correlating low-level structural data with high-level functional biology and clinical outcomes, I will apply system-based approach to engineer safe and effective medicine for disease treatments.
+My postdoctoral work at Altman lab focuses on developing novel computational methods for predicting drug actions, interactions, side effects and drug repurposing.
+My current research at Davis lab uses high-parameter single-cell data mining combined with multi-omic integration and systems biology to identify therapeutic targets and drugs for treating pediatric cancers.
+By correlating low-level structural data with high-level functional biology and clinical outcomes, I will apply system-based approaches to engineer safe and effective medicine for disease treatments.

 Honors & Awards